appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/kubernetes.md

 ## Troubleshooting

-If you face issues, continue to use the Community Edition installation and contact [support@appsmith.com](mailto:support@appsmith.com).
+If you face issues, continue to use the Community Edition installation and contact the support team using the chat widget at the bottom right of this page.